-A Trailer For Bella Thorne’s New Horror Movie ‘I Still See You’ Show Her Nude And Afraid As A Ghost Scares Her
+A Trailer For Bella Thorne’s Horror Movie ‘I Still See You’ Shows Her Nude And Afraid As A Ghost Scares Her

 “Set nine years after an apocalyptic event that killed millions and left the world inhabited by ghosts.”

-While the movie is still a few months away from its theater release, Bella Thorne has started to release some trailers for the horror movie via her
+While the movie is still a few months away from its theater release, Bella Thorne has started to release some trailers for the horror movie via her Instagram account.

 There are four trailers in total so far and each one shows a snippet of the movie, setting the scene for a world filled with ghosts.